Naseer416/terraform-learning/README.md

 # terraform-learning
-This is my terraform courese learning praticals
+This is my terraform courese learning praticals.
+Please accept